 Fall semester – Regular Decision, July 15

-**All application materials must be submitted by the November 15th deadline.
-However, the committee will try to accommodate applications whose 1L grades are available after the deadline.
-Spring classes begin on January 13, 2014, therefore the final deadline to submit your official transcripts is noon on January 8, 2014.
+Regular Decision – All application materials must be submitted by the deadline.
+However, the committee will try to accommodate applications whose 1L grades or ranking are available after the deadline.
+For Fall 2014, your file must be complete no later than Friday, August 15, 2014.
+For Spring 2015, your file must be complete no later than noon on January 9, 2015.
 Your transcripts must demonstrate completion of at least 22 hours.
 In addition, your transcripts must show a grade for every course taken.

 Financial Aid for Transfer Students: